zouariste/EagleEye/README.md

-# DRAVSSOR REPUTATION MONITORING
+# DRAVSSOR REPUTATION MONITORING EagleEye

-DATASOURCE INFO in the application.proprities file.
+DATASOURCE INFO in the application.proprities files.

+*This is not a secure version